XiaopeiYang/classify_by_description_release/report.md

    * For achitecture ViT-L/14, we change the batch size = 64\*5; For architecture ViIT-L/14@336px, we change the batch size= 64.
 The reason is that we found the orginal batch size= 64\*10 will cause the out of usable memory problem.

-   * The dataset contains EuroSAT, Places365, Food101, Oxford Pets and Describable Textures.
+   * The dataset contains EuroSAT, Places365(uses the small images, i.e. resized to 256 x 256 pixels, instead of the high resolution ones.), Food101, Oxford Pets and Describable Textures.
 And we show the results as graphs below.